 Need to talk to someone about your pregnancy?
 Come see us.

-If you’re pregnant or think you are, please come in and talk with one of our Westchester Health pediatricians.
+If you’re pregnant or think you are, please call (914) 232-1919 to make an appointment with one of our Westchester Health pediatricians.
 We’re here for you with support, advice and a listening ear…whatever you need.
 We’ll do everything we can while you’re going this and help you arrive at a resolution that’s best for you.
 Whenever, wherever you need us, we’re here for you.

 To read Dr. Adler’s blog in full, click here.